ENES-246DigitalElectronics/ENES247/lab2-7segDisplayofAdders/README.md.md

 #### Prompts

+*Describe the changes to the previous project that turned it into an adder in terms of the verilog code.*

 *The maximum of adding two four bit numbers is 5 bits.
-Why implement just a 3 bit adder?
-What at is so complicated about implementing a four bit adder with BCD output ?*
+We are already displaying the 5th bit on an LED.
+Why not implement a 4 bit adder?
+What is so complicated about implementing a four bit adder with BCD output ?*

-*There is [lots of information](https://www.xilinx.com/support/answers/53109.html) on the web about an older version of Vivado.
-It is misleading and should be avoided.
-What is it?*
+*There is [lots of information](https://www.xilinx.com/support/answers/53109.html) on the web about an older version(s) of Vivado and Vivado's predecessor.
+This information is misleading and should be avoided.
+How can you do this?*

-*There is a lot of information on the web about an older version of -7 series devices.
-It is misleading and should be avoided.
-What is it?*

 *On the internet, you can find half-adders, full-adders, look ahead adders,  3 bit adder designs in both verilog and with gates.
-Why is it that there are no adder truth tables?*
+Why are there are no adder truth tables?*

-*How many inputs and outputs would a three bit adder truth table have?*

-*Insert the 3 bit Truth Table for this lab here.*

-*Check a row of it here.*
+*Create a 3 bit + 3 bit = 4 bit adder truth table and put it here.
+Suggest doing this with logisim, with a three bit adder, then have logisim analyze the circuit.
+Logisim will produce the truth table.*

+*How many LUTs would the logisim circuit consume, just for the purpose of adding?*

+*What does Vivado change this circuit into LUTs?*

+*Can you think of a more efficient way to use the LUTs than what Vivado did?*

 *How many rows would a 28 input truth table have?*